ARM-software/libGPULayers/README.md

 # About

-libGPULayers provides tooling for creating a skeleton implementation of a graphics API layer driver.
-Over time, we plan to add a set of useful ready-to-use diagnostic layers that have been built using the tooling.
+libGPULayers provides tooling to rapidly create new Vulkan layer drivers, allowing developers to quickly generate new layers that can be used for ad hoc experiments during development.

+In addition, we provide a number of pre-built layers that have been built using these tools.
+These layers can be used as standalone tools in their own right, and some can be used alongside other Arm tools such as Arm Performance Studio.

 ## What are layer drivers?